Meridian Bioscience (NASDAQ:VIVO) Issues FY 2022 Earnings Guidance

-Meridian Bioscience (NASDAQ:VIVO) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided EPS guidance of $0.980-$1.080 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.070.
+Meridian Bioscience (NASDAQ:VIVO) updated its FY 2022 earnings guidance on Friday.
+The company provided earnings per share guidance of $0.980-$1.080 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.070.
 The company issued revenue guidance of $285 million-$300 million, compared to the consensus revenue estimate of $283.27 million.

-Meridian Bioscience (NASDAQ:VIVO) last posted its quarterly earnings data on Friday, November 12th.
-The company reported $0.24 EPS for the quarter, topping analysts’ consensus estimates of $0.21 by $0.03.
-Meridian Bioscience had a return on equity of 24.58% and a net margin of 23.29%.
-During the same period last year, the firm earned $0.19 EPS.
-On average, research analysts anticipate that Meridian Bioscience will post 1.63 EPS for the current year.
+A number of research analysts have recently commented on the company.
+HC Wainwright increased their price objective on Meridian Bioscience from $27.00 to $28.00 and gave the company a buy rating in a report on Monday, November 15th.
+Zacks Investment Research cut Meridian Bioscience from a hold rating to a sell rating in a report on Wednesday, November 17th.

 An institutional investor recently raised its position in Meridian Bioscience stock.
-Royal Bank of Canada raised its holdings in shares of Meridian Bioscience, Inc. (NASDAQ:VIVO) by 5.5% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The fund owned 17,013 shares of the company’s stock after acquiring an additional 889 shares during the period.
-Royal Bank of Canada’s holdings in Meridian Bioscience were worth $327,000 at the end of the most recent reporting period.
-98.15% of the stock is owned by institutional investors and hedge funds.
+Royal Bank of Canada grew its position in Meridian Bioscience, Inc. (NASDAQ:VIVO) by 5.5% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 17,013 shares of the company’s stock after purchasing an additional 889 shares during the period.
+Royal Bank of Canada’s holdings in Meridian Bioscience were worth $327,000 at the end of the most recent quarter.
+98.15% of the stock is owned by institutional investors.

 Meridian Bioscience Company Profile